kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 For each of the following scenarios, choose the most appropriate option from the list above.

 ### Q86
-A restrained driver involved in an RTA develops dyspnoea and tachypnoea prior to arrival in A&E. On examination *air entry is decreased* on the left side of the chest and *decreased bowel sounds* are audible.
+A *restrained driver* involved in an RTA develops dyspnoea and tachypnoea prior to arrival in A&E. On examination *air entry is decreased* on the *left side of the chest* and *decreased bowel sounds* are audible.
-#### Answer: C. Diaphragmatic rupture - ?
+#### Answer: C. Diaphragmatic rupture - TRUE
+- &darr; bowel sounds audible in left side of chest point to diaphragmatic rupture
+	- Condition is more common on left, side on which the driver's seatbelt lies

 ### Q87
 A restrained passenger involved in an RTA develops dyspnoea, tachypnoea and tachycardia.
 On examination *chest wall movements are paradoxical*.
-#### Answer: D. Flail chest - ?
+#### Answer: D. Flail chest - TRUE
+- Paradoxical chest wall movements are characteristic of *flail chest*
+	- Associated with respiratory distress

 ### Q88
-A restrained front-seat passenger involved in an RTA in which a car travelling at high speed collided with a wall was *haemodynamically unstable* at the scene. *Both radial pulses were absent* and he went into *cardiac arrest* at the scene.
+A restrained front-seat passenger involved in an RTA in which a *car travelling at high speed* collided with a wall was *haemodynamically unstable* at the scene. *Both radial pulses were absent* and he went into *cardiac arrest* at the scene.
-#### Answer: A. Aortic dissection/disruption - ?
+#### Answer: A. Aortic dissection/disruption - TRUE
+- Signs of Aortic Dissection
+	1. *Rapid deceleration* as a mechanism of injury
+	2. Immediate decompensation and *loss of radial pulses* *prior to arrest*
+- Results in death at scene, usually before arrival of emergency services

 ### Q89
 A restrained back-seat passenger involved in an RTA has remained haemodynamically stable, but is tachypnoeic and dyspnoeic.
 Examination reveals *no tracheal deviation*, with *decreased chest wall expansion*, *decreased air entry* on the left and a *dullness to percussion* on this side.
-#### Answer: G. Simple pneumothorax - ?
+#### Answer: G. Simple pneumothorax - *FALSE* = E. Haemothorax
+- &darr; air entry and chest wall expansion suggest haemothorax or pneumothorax
+	- **NOTE** Lack of tracheal deviation rules out tension pneumothorax
+	- **NOTE** Dullness to percussion is a sign of *haemothorax*

 ### Q90
-A restrained driver involved in a high-speed impact with a tree has *stridor*, *tachypnoea*, *dyspnoea* and *subcutaneous emphysema*.
+A restrained driver involved in a *high-speed impact* with a tree has *stridor*, tachypnoea, dyspnoea and *subcutaneous emphysema*.
-#### Answer: I. Tracheobronchial injury - ?
+#### Answer: I. Tracheobronchial injury - TRUE
+- Following facts point to rupture of *tracheobronchial tree*
+	1. Rapid deceleration injury
+	2. Patient has stridor and subcutaneous emphysema

 ### Q91
 A 21-year-old is brought to A&E unconscious.
 He has been involved in an RTA.
 Primary survey reveals that he is *hypotensive* and *tachycardic*, and a chest X-ray reveals a *flail chest* but no obvious pneumothorax.
 He has *refractory hypotension*, with *no obvious point of blood loss*, so a laparotomy is organised.
-He is intubated in the department and has a 4-unit blood transfusion started in the department.
+He is **intubated** in the department and has a 4-unit blood transfusion started in the department.
 As he is being transferred to the operating theatre he goes into cardiac arrest.
-#### Answer: A. Aortic dissection/disruption - ?
+#### Answer: A. Aortic dissection/disruption - *FALSE* = H. Tension pneumothorax
+- Patient has a flail chest
+- Positive intrathoracic pressure
+	- produced by intubation and artificial ventilation
+	- is likely to have caused a *tension pneumothorax*
+- Intubation in this kind of scenario is usually covered by insertion of a chest drain

 ### Q92
 A 29-year-old has a stab injury to the left side of the chest.
 Primary survey shows a large left haemothorax which is subsequently drained with a water seal chest drain.
 After 30 minutes he appears to be in significant distress.
-On examination he is tachycardic at 120 beats/min and his BP is 90/50 mmHg.
-He appears to have engorgement of his neck veins and his heart sounds are difficult to hear.
+On examination he is tachycardic at 120 beats/min and his *BP is 90/50 mmHg*.
+He appears to have *engorgement of his neck veins* and his *heart sounds are difficult to hear*.
-#### Answer: B. Cardiac tamponade - ?
+#### Answer: B. Cardiac tamponade - TRUE
+- Classic picture of cardiac tamponade
+- Blood collects in pericardium, causing
+	1. Muffled heart sounds
+	2. &uarr; JVP
+	3. &darr; systolic BP
+- Aspiration of as little as 15 ml of blood can produce significant symptomatic relief

 ### Q93
-A 34-year-old is brought in with a stab wound to the right side of his chest.
-Primary survey shows a tension pneumothorax.
+A 34-year-old is brought in with a *stab wound* to the right side of his chest.
+Primary survey shows a *tension pneumothorax*.
 This is initially treated with needle thoracocentesis.
 A chest drain is inserted.
 A check X-ray 30 minutes after tube insertion shows the tube to be in a satisfactory position.
-The patient continues to be in respiratory distress and a repeat chest X-ray after 30 minutes shows a persistent large pneumothorax.
+The patient continues to be in respiratory distress and a repeat chest X-ray after 30 minutes shows a *persistent large pneumothorax*.
-#### Answer: I. Tracheobronchial injury - ?
+#### Answer: I. Tracheobronchial injury - TRUE
+- Chest drain is in the correct position
+	- Despite this, there is evidence of a large air leak, given &uarr; size of pneumothorax
+- Tracheobronchial injury is likely.
+	- May require insertion of more than one chest drains until definitive Tx can be achieved

 Q94-97: Theme: Sterilisation